 New owners can collect a copy of the deed from the notary approximately one month after the signing.
 It takes approximately one month to register the deed at the relevant land registry office.

 If the buyer cannot be present to sign the deed of sale in front of the notary, the buyer can give a power of attorney to their solicitor.
 This will permit the solicitor to sign the deed of sale on the buyer’s behalf.

 As a general rule, it is wise to familiarise yourself with the legal framework regulating international property sales.

 For over 55 years, De Tullio Law Firm has been providing international clients with independent legal advice throughout Italy.
 We are specialists in cross border property, inheritance and family law.

-If you are in need assistance selling property in Italy, we are here to help.
+If you would like further information about buying an Italian property, we are here to help.
 We can guide you through the whole process or even organise the whole process on your behalf.
 Get in touch with us for a free preliminary consultation.